Joseph Burr Tyrrell Elementary School: Background

-As of 2025, the school had 280 students and 40 staff members.
+As of 2025, the school had 280 students and 20 staff members.
 The number of students tends to shift significantly from year to year because of the large number of students from outside the community whose parents attend nearby Aurora College, Thebacha Campus for a limited time.
 One estimate indicated that student turnover at the school could be as high as fifty per cent.

 The school is located in the South Slave Region and is administered by the South Slave Divisional Education Council, alongside other schools in the communities of Hay River, Fort Resolution, Łutselk'e, and Kátlodéhche First Nation (Hay River Reserve).

 The school was named after Joseph Tyrrell, a geologist and cartographer from Weston, Ontario responsible for leading two expeditions into what is now referred to as the Barren Lands in the Northwest Territories.

 French immersion program

 The school is, as of 2012, hosting a French immersion program being offered to students from grades one to six.
+As of end June 2026 the school's French Immersion was cut due to lack of students.